DataDog/integrations-extras/singlestoredb_cloud/README.md

 ## Overview

 SingleStoreDB Cloud is a distributed, relational database with optimized speed and scalability to support data-intensive and real-time applications.
 Using the Datadog integration, you can monitor your SingleStoreDB Cloud databases.
-To integrate Datadog with SingleStoreDB Cloud, you must install the SingleStore integration in Datadog, and then configure the Datadog integration in the [Cloud Portal][1].
+To integrate Datadog with SingleStoreDB Cloud, install the Datadog SingleStore integration and then configure it in the [Cloud Portal][1].

 ## Setup